dbochicchio/vera/VeraAlexa/README.md

   "Say",
   {Text="Hello from Vera Alexa", Volume=50, GroupZones="Bedroom"}, 666)*

-Language should be set globally, volume can be omitted (and DefaultVolume will be used), device can be omitted (and DefaultEcho will be used).
+Language should be set globally, volume can be omitted (and *DefaultVolume* variable will be used instead), device can be omitted (and *DefaultEcho* will be used instead).

 # Use in code: Volume
 - urn:dlna-org:serviceId:DLNAMediaController1: Down/Up/Mute
-- urn:dlna-org:serviceId:DLNAMediaController1: SetVolume (DesiredVolume, GroupZones)
+- urn:dlna-org:serviceId:DLNAMediaController1: SetVolume (with parameter DesiredVolume and GroupZones)
 - urn:micasaverde-com:serviceId:Volume1: Down/Up/Mute
 -
 # OpenLuup/ALTUI
-The devices are working and supported under OpenLuup and ALTUI.
+The device is working and supported under OpenLuup and ALTUI.
 In this case, if you're using an old version, just be sure the get the base service file from Vera (automatically done if you have the Vera Bridge installed).

 # Support
 If you need more help, please post it on Vera's forum and tag me (@therealdb).